Hypha Worker Co-operative Inc. is a worker co-operative incorporated on August 1, 2019 in Ontario, Canada (Ontario Corporation No. 5019866).

 - 📧 firstname.lastname@example.org

-Every member-owner is both an employee and co-owner of Hypha.
-There are seven member-owners, all of which are founding employees, with four Directors.
+Every member-worker, or member in short, is both a member and an employee of Hypha.
+There are seven members, all of which are founding members, with six also serving as directors.

 - Has completed a membership application (and/or been officially welcomed into the membership)

 - Is a founding, or permanent, member if they are one of the seven members who founded Hypha

 - Is considered:

 - active if they have not requested to change their status